Not sure if Photoshop is the program you need? There’s a very simple (and free) way to download Photoshop CC and find out!

 Download the Adobe Photoshop CC free trial now

 Just choose the Adobe subscription plan you'd like to try and download the software.
 The Photoshop CC trial is fully functional and not limited in any way.
-Simply cancel your subscription before the end of the 7 day trial if you don't want to proceed – otherwise the subscription will be activated automatically.View Deal
+Simply cancel your subscription before the end of the 7 day trial if you don't want to proceed, or the subscription will be activated automatically.View Deal

 2. How to choose an Adobe subscription plan